cunnie/docs/bosh_create_dns_server.md

 We chose the last four bytes by using the hex representation of the ASCII code for "BOSH" (i.e. `echo -n BOSH | od -t x1`, i.e. '42:4f:53:48')

-<a name="vmps"><sup>4</sup></a> When VMPS has been deployed, all MAC addresses must be registered with the local IT organization to avoid knocking the host VM off the network.
+<a name="vmps"><sup>4</sup></a> When VMPS has been deployed, all MAC addresses must be registered with the local IT organization to avoid knocking the host workstation off the network.
 For example, Pivotal in San Francisco uses VMPS, and when the ethernet switch detects unknown MAC address on one of its ports, it will configure that port's VLAN to be that of the guest network's; however, this will also affect the workstation that is hosting the BOSH VM.
-In practical terms, the workstation's ethernet connection will ping-pong (switching approximately every 30 seconds from one VLAN to the other), effectively rendering the BOSH VM and the workstation host unusable.
+In practical terms, the workstation's ethernet connection will ping-pong (switching approximately every 30 seconds from one VLAN to the other), effectively rendering the BOSH VM and the host workstation unusable.

 ## How to Deploy a DNS Server with BOSH